bazelbuild/bazel-watcher/README.md

 Other rules produce outputs that can be usefully previewed in a browser (HTML/CSS/JS, but also Markdown, SVG, TeX, ...).
 For these, the ideal ibazel development experience is to preview them in a browser, reloading the page automatically whenever the target's inputs change.
-This is currently possible to do thanks to ibazel's livereload support, but integrating it into custom rules is complex.
+This is currently possible thanks to ibazel's livereload support, but integrating it into custom rules is complex.
 Adding logic to a rule to boot a web server and launch a browser distracts from the rule's main business logic.

 My vision is this: **any rule that produces outputs that are valuable to show in a browser should be able to be invoked with ibazel run and have livereload just work**.